 Intentionality is the act of being deliberate or purposive.

 I believe changing cultures or shifting atmospheres is the simplest, least expensive thing to accomplish.
-Too many people have great visions, great dreams, great desires to bring about change, but too many lack the inspiration, the intuitive first steps to make it happen.
+Too many people have great visions, great dreams, great desires to bring about change, but many know how to take those first steps to make it happen.

 If you want to see change – be the change.